 My research is about the role of parliaments and their place in democratic politics.
 Specifically, I'm interested in:

-- How elected representatives interpret their role, especially with respect to scrutinising the government through committees, but also more generally how everyday life of politicians affects their capacity to act as representatives;
+- How elected representatives interpret their role, especially with respect to scrutinising the government through committees, but also more generally how the everyday lives of politicians affects their capacity to act as representatives;

 - The role of evidence, knowledge and scientific advice in parliamentary settings, within a wider context to understand the influence of different forms of knowledge on policy-making; and,

 I have recently completed a four-year ESRC project entitled Interpreting Parliamentary Scrutiny that explores a lot of these issues, and focused predominantly on the UK Parliament.
 However, my love for parliaments extends well beyond the UK - keep abreast by following #lovinglegislatures.

 As well as my research and teaching role in Politics and International Relations, I am Associate Director of the Centre for Science, Knowledge and Policy (SKAPE), and support the work of the Academy of Government.